larmarange/ggstats/README.md

 <!-- [![DOI](https://zenodo.org/badge/286680847.svg)](https://zenodo.org/badge/latestdoi/286680847) -->
 <!-- badges: end -->

-The `ggstats` package provides a suite of functions to plot regression model coefficients (“forest plots”) using `ggplot2`.
+The `ggstats` package provides suite of functions to plot regression model coefficients (“forest plots”) using `ggplot2`..

-The suite includes new geometries to add alternating background color to a plot.
+The suite also includes new statistics to compute proportions, weihted mean and cross-tabulation statistics, as well as new geometries to add alternative background color to a plot.

-The original version of `gccoef_model()` was developed with the `{GGally}` package.
+The original versions of several functions were originally developed within the `{GGally}` package.

 ## Installation